 In the interest of convenience, I recently tried to find a dog food delivery service.
-All I need is a service that carries all of the products I need & want for my dog, and that will automatically deliver them to my home on a regular basis.
+I was looking for a service that carries the products I need for my dog, and that will automatically deliver them to my home on a regular basis.

-Not so 13 days later when I realised my next delivery was due soon and I had never had confirmation of my original order, much less confirmation of my next order.
-In fact, I had received absolutely nothing from Dog Food Deliver Co. (not their real name) except my dog’s food and treats.
-There had been no paperwork with my original order: no receipt, no brochure with their name on it, no business card with their phone number.
+Just before my next delivery was due, it occurred to me that I hadn’t received confirmation of my first order, much less confirmation of my next order.
+I looked through my email Inbox (remember that ‘info’ in the Sender field?)
+I had received absolutely nothing from Dog Food Delivery Co (not their real name).
+When I got the original order, there had been no paperwork: no receipt, no brochure with their name on it, no business card with their phone number.
 I also had not received any email asking if I was happy with my order, or providing information about placing another order.
 NOTHING.

 Was my first order automatically turned into a standing order?
 I didn’t remember seeing an option to choose ‘standing order’ so I thought probably it wasn’t.
 Which meant I was not going to get more dog food the next day.

-I could not remember the name of the company (because they had not made themselves visible to me in any way since my first order was placed!) so I began scrolling through my Inbox looking for something helpful in the ‘Sender’ column.
-(Remember that ‘Info’ in the Sender field?)
+I could not remember the name of the company (because they had not made themselves visible to me in any way since my first order was placed!) so I went back to scrolling through my Inbox looking for something helpful in the ‘Sender’ column.
+(There’s that ‘Info’ in the Sender field again!?)
 I found nothing.
 Then I started searching in my Inbox: dog food, raw food, dog food delivery…each brought no results.
 Eventually, I had to go back to Google and begin my search all over again.
 I did end up finding the same company.
 I almost wish I hadn’t.

 By the time I received the email with a copy of my (“unnecessary”) order confirmation, Dog Food Delivery Co. had already lost me as a client.
 And I never did receive that text asking me to place an order for the next scheduled delivery date!